 My table has headers before clicking on

 OK.
-Add the placeholder as usual on the top-left of your Excel table:
+Then add the placeholder as usual on the top-left in your template:

 Running the following script: